accujazz/homepage/content/_index.md

 {{% trudi-dog %}}

 I’m always looking for interesting projects to collaborate on.
-For more details contact me and I’ll be glad to chat or send you back my cv.
+You can [check out my cv](/alexey-gornostaev-cv.pdf) and ping me if you have something in mind.
 Reach me at: hi-at-alexeygornostaev.com.

 Cheers!